usnistgov/mosaic/README.rst

 **v1.3**

-- Added a brand new MOSAIC examples repository that contains plotting scripts and IPython notebooks (https://github.com/usnistgov/mosaic-examples)
+- Added a brand new MOSAIC examples repository that contains plotting scripts and Jupyter notebooks (https://github.com/usnistgov/mosaic-examples)

 - Added CUSUM+ algorithm (see pull requests #34, #43, #45, and #46)
 - Renamed StepResponseAnalysis to ADEPT 2-state.
 - Renamed multiStateAnalysis to ADEPT.
 - CUSUM+ is now used to generate initial guesses for ADEPT
 - Streamlined unit test framework.
 Added new tests for CUSUM+.
+- Updated MOSAIC dependencies to include newer package versions and pandas.
+Run 'python setup.py mosaic_deps' to update.
+- Added a new metadata column (mdStateResTime) that saves the residence time of each state to the database.
+This affects ADEPT and CUSUM+.
+- Removed mosaicgui from PyPi. 'pip install mosaic-nist' only installs command line modules.
+- Top level ConvertToCSV supports arbitrary file extensions.

 - [GUI] Added more descriptive fit errors.
 - [GUI] Added CUSUM+ support to MOSAIC GUI.